reymedeiros/emergent_v2/AI.md

 # AI Implementation Guide - Emergent.sh Visual Clone

 ## Project Overview
 This document provides a comprehensive analysis and implementation guide for creating a pixel-perfect visual clone of the Emergent.sh AI Agent execution UI.
-The goal is to refactor the existing project execution page to match the design exactly.

-## Project Architecture
+- Secure execution sandbox is already implemented
+- Agent-based multi-step code generation (not simple chat)
+- Supports multiple AI providers (cloud and local)
+- Supports local models via LM Studio using an OpenAI-compatible API
+- Supports small models with reduced context
+- Uses multi-step processing pipelines
+- One-command installation on Ubuntu Server 24.04 (install.sh)

 ### Tech Stack
 - **Frontend**: Next.js with TypeScript
 - **Backend**: Node.js with TypeScript and Fastify
 - **Python Proxy**: server.py managed by supervisor

+**Important constraints**:
+- The Python proxy runs on port 8001
+- Supervisor starts ONLY the Python proxy
+- The Python proxy forwards ALL requests to the Fastify backend on port 4000
+- The Python environment MUST have httpx installed
+- Code change/creation is the #1 priority of this task
+- Implement the changes first.
+- Do not in any circunstance start building frontend and backend before all the necessary code change are done.

 ### Current Project Structure
 ```